Fast Fold Poker

 But there are tons of different strategies to dominating Fast Poker so make sure to do a little research.

-There are a lot of good resources for fast poker, such as this guide to playing Rush Poker, but we can give you a bit to get started.
+There are a lot of good resources for fast poker, such as this guide to playing Zoom Poker, but we can give you a bit to get started.

 In general people are going to be throwing away their trashy hands so playing solid ABC poker is a pretty good play most of the time.